dvfrancis/craftr/README.md

     ![Mobile website header](assets/images/mobile-website-header.webp)
     </details>

     - The header stays fixed to the top of the window, allowing visitors to see the navigation bar at all times.
-This lets the visitor know where they are at all times (links remain highlighted when that page is currently displayed).
+This lets the visitor know where they are (links remain highlighted when that page is currently displayed).
 The high contrast between the text and the header means it is both stylish and easy to read.
     - The website logo is also shown in the header, reinforcing the site branding in the mind of the visitor.
     - Visible navigation links:
-        - *Home*: brings the user to the home page, which has links to register for an account, or see a list of all classes across the event.
+        - *Home* - brings the user to the home page, which has links to register for an account, or see a list of all classes across the event.
 It also has a 'Featured Classes' section to whet the visitor's appetite.
-        - *Classes*: takes the use to a list of classes that are running across the event.
+        - *Classes* - takes the use to a list of classes that are running across the event.
-        - *FAQ*: a page of frequently asked questions about the event.
+        - *FAQ* - a page of frequently asked questions about the event.
-        - *Contact*: allows messages to be sent to the organisers.
+        - *Contact* - allows messages to be sent to the organisers.
-        - *Register / Login* (changes to *Account* when a user is logged in): users can create an account on the site from this page, and then use that account to enrol for particular classes.
+        - *Register / Login* (changes to *Account* when a user is logged in) - users can create an account on the site from this page, and then use that account to enrol for particular classes.

     <details>
     <summary>Click to view navigation bar when a user is logged in</summary>